jstrait/beats/README.markdown

 And it will now [sound like this](http://beatsdrummachine.com/media/swing.wav).

+This release also adds support for fractional tempos.
+For example:

+    Song:
+      Tempo: 100.5
+      Flow:
+        - Verse: x4

 This release also includes a small bug fix.
 When you run the `beats` command with no arguments, it now displays the help screen, rather than an error message.